An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Dine Brands Global Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how DIN stock compares to 2,000+ US-based stocks, and to peers in the Consumer Services sector and Restaurants industry.
+We show how DIN stock compares to 2,000+ US-based stocks, and to peers in the Real Estate and Rental and Leasing sector and Lessors of Nonfinancial Intangible Assets (except Copyrighted Works) industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.